 Jay Florey Pumroy.
 Mr. Pumroy holds a Bachelor of Science Degree in Accounting from the University of Alabama in Birmingham and a Juris Doctorate Degree from the University of Alabama.
 Mr. Pumroy is Senior Partner with the law firm of Wilson, Dillon, Pumroy & James, LLC, Anniston, Alabama, where he has practiced continuously since 1982.
 Mr. Pumroy is also licensed to practice law in Georgia.
 He is a member of the Calhoun/Cleburne Bar Association, the Alabama State Bar and the State Bar of Georgia.
 Mr. Pumroy is a member of the American Land Title Association, the Calhoun County Chamber of Commerce, the Alabama Cattlemen's Association, an affiliate member of the Calhoun County Area Board of Realtors and was an associate member of the Home Builders Association of Greater Calhoun County for many years.
 Mr. Pumroy served as a Director of Mt.
-Cheaha Corporation, a Harley Davidson Motorcycle franchisee, from 2004 until 2020, served as a Member of the Board of Directors for the East Central Region of Colonial Bank from 1987 until 2006 and has served as a member of the Board of Directors of the Aniston South, LLC, Leighton Avenue Properties, LLC, Medical Facilities Co., LLC, Northeast Alabama Real Estate Co., LLC, Raintree Developers, Inc., Retail Properties, LLC, and Woodstock Land Co., LLC.
-Mr. Pumroy's legal background and business management experience are among his qualifications to serve as a member of our Board.
+Cheaha Corporation, a Harley Davidson Motorcycle franchisee, from 2004 until 2020, served as a Member of the Board of Directors for the East Central Region of Colonial Bank from 1987 until 2006 and has served as a member of the Board of Directors of the Anniston Soup Bowl, Inc., a non-profit corporation, since 2013.
+Mr. Pumroy holds, or has held, investments in retail and commercial properties through various entities including Business Park, LLC, Covington Properties South, LLC, Leighton Avenue Properties, LLC, Medical Facilities Co., LLC, Northeast Alabama Real Estate Co., LLC, Raintree Developers, Inc., Retail Properties, LLC, and Woodstock Land Co., LLC.
+Mr. Pumroy's legal background and business management experience are among his qualifications to serve as a member of our board.